neelakshi2511/SheCodes-Plus-Workshop/README.md

 # SheCodes-Plus-Workshop
 This repo contains my projects completed as a part of the SheCodes Plus Workshop .
-The workshop covers technologies like HTML , CSS , JavaScript , VSCode , API , GitHub and Hosting.
+SheCodes Plus is a 5- week long workshop that covers technologies like HTML , CSS , JavaScript , VSCode , API , GitHub and Hosting.
 The course objects include -

 ✔The fundamental coding languages HTML, CSS and JavaScript